 This course is designed for students who have few or no mathematics skills.
 It is an introduction of basic fundamentals of arithmetic using a graphing approach and prepares the student for Elementary Algebra.
 Placement by examination.
 (The hours are not counted toward honors or graduation.)
 A minimum grade of C must be attained to advance to MAT 081.
+No longer offered, effective Fall 2010.

-MAT 081 - ELEMENTARY ALGEBRA (3)
+MAT 081 - ELEMENTARY ALGEBRA (4)